aws-samples/aws-modernization-with-tigera/content/020_event_engine_setup /26_config_workshop_req.ee.md

    If the pods cannot be listed, <span style="color: red;">**DO NOT PROCEED**</span>.
 Please reach out to AWS Event Staff or confirm the last few steps.
    {{% /notice %}}

-If you have completed the above instructions, move onto the Calico Cloud Setup section!
+If you have completed the above instructions, move onto the Tigera Setup section!